avivl/cloud-sre-agent/docs/mirascope_integration.md

 ## Conclusion

-The Mirascope integration provides a comprehensive solution for prompt management in the Gemini SRE Agent system.
+The Mirascope integration provides a comprehensive solution for prompt management in the Cloud SRE Agent system.
 It enables version control, testing, optimization, and team collaboration while maintaining seamless integration with existing LLM services.

 For more information, see the unit tests in `tests/llm/test_mirascope_integration.py` and the implementation in `gemini_sre_agent/llm/mirascope_integration.py`.